sebastiaanver/midnight-king/README.md

 ## How to submit
 - Edit `index.html` in YOUR FOLDER, **you can do that directly in GitHub**.
-- If you are editing online, commit and make a pull request (three times the green button) **and you are done**.
+- If you are editing the file on github in your browser, just press commit below and make a pull request (three times the green button) **and you are done**.
-- Otherwise you have to
+- Otherwise you need to:
-  + clone the repository
+  + clone the repository `git clone https://github.com/kthaisociety/midnight-king.git`
   + make a branch with `git checkout -b NAME`.
   + Add your changed file with `git add .`.
   + Commit your changes with `git commit -m "I (don't) love the king"`.
   + Push it with `git push`.
   + Make a pull request via GitHub UI.

+Make sure to push your code before the time runs out!